 The Corsair Utility Engine provides a decent amount of options but feels a little lacking.
 It gives you access to a good graphic EQ.
 You can also control the volume of the mic as well as the color and display speed of the built-in headphone lights.
 Unfortunately, the software is not available for macOS and lacks a few features like button mapping surround sound calibration and noise gate options for the mic, which makes the app feel a bit less useful.

 These headphones have a great latency performance for gaming and watching movies.
 You will rarely notice any lag or latency between audio and visual data.

-The Corsair HS60 are slightly better gaming headphones than the Corsair Void RGB since they have a wired connection that will work with your consoles and PC.
-However, if you prefer the convenient range of a wireless headset, then the Corsair Void are a good choice.
+The Corsair HS60 are slightly better gaming headphones than the Corsair Void PRO RGB Wireless since they have a wired connection that will work with your consoles and PC.
+However, if you prefer the convenient range of a wireless headset, then the Void are a good choice.
 The HS60 have a better build quality than the Void.
 They also have a wired and causal design that you can use outdoors, unlike the Void which do not come with a cable or have a detachable boom mic.
 The HS60 also have a better default sound.
 On the other hand, the Void have a much better range than the HS60, so you can game from your couch with the PS4 but unfortunately not with the Xbox One.
 They also have a better mic for voice chat and a slightly better control scheme overall.

 The Corsair Void PRO RGB Wireless and the SteelSeries TUSQ have different strengths, and you may prefer either one.
 The Corsair are wireless gaming headphones with a more comfortable fit, a customizable sound profile, thanks to their companion app's graphic EQ and presets, and their boom mic offers a better noise handling performance.
 However, the SteelSeries have a more lightweight and portable design.
 Their boom mic also delivers a significantly better recording quality, and they also come with an in-line microphone if you want to take calls on the go.